brucek/trolly/README.md

 To add a unit test, simply create `.spec.js` file inside either the server or client folder in the `~/__tests__` main folder.
 Karma will pick up on these files automatically, and Mocha and Chai will be available within your unit tests without the need to import them.

-To run the tests in the project, just simply `run npm test:browser`.
+To run the tests in the project, just simply `run npm test` for both server and client unit tests, or `run npm test:server`. for server or `run npm test:browser`. for browser tests.

 To keep watching your test suites that you are working on, simply do `run npm test:watch`.